 Why choose Children's Colorado for cardiomyopathy in children?

-Our team of pediatric heart experts helps treat kids with cardiomyopathy and those suffering from heart failure.
+Our team of pediatric heart experts helps treat kids with cardiomyopathy and those with heart failure.
 We offer treatment options that are individualized for each child, with a strong emphasis on quality of life.

 The Cardiomyopathy Program also plays a key role for infants and children in need of mechanical circulatory support, known as heart or heart-lung bypass machines.
 We utilize the most state-of-the-art devices used to support patients with end-stage heart failure.